ducakar/TextureReplacer/README.md

 * 3.1
     - renamed `Heads` directory to `Skins`
+    - new `logKerbalHierarchy` option to dump structure of Kerbal models to log
     - fixed nav ball texture replacement
-    - new `logKerbalHierarchy` option to dump structure of Kerbal models to log
+    - fixed kerbals missing in reflections
     - README & copyright updates
 * 3.0
     - heads now reside in `Heads/<name>/<texture>`, named as stock textures